a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 - A map editor tool
 - A menu and credits screen

-The menu screen can be navigated using the arrow keys and the space bar to select an option.
+The menu screen can be navigated using the arrow keys and an option can be selected with the space bar.

 The player character (cat) can walk left and right using the left and right arrow keys.
-Pressing the up arrow key jumps, and pressing the down arrow key ducks.
+Pressing the up arrow key causes the player to jump, and pressing the down arrow key causes the player to duck.
 Note that depending on the type of keyboard your computer has, you may be limited to how many keys you can press at the same time.
-If you find yourself being unable to jump when multiple other arrow keys are pressed at once, it is a keyboard problem, not a coding/Java problem.
+If you find yourself being unable to jump when multiple other arrow keys are pressed at once, it is likely a keyboard problem, not a coding/Java problem.

 If you touch the gold box at the end of the level, the level will be completed.
 If you touch an enemy, you will die and be forced to restart the level.
 Most of the map tiles
 (grass, dirt, trees) are solid and can be jumped on but not jumped through.
 There are a few tiles like the tree branches and the moving platform which can be jumped through and stood on (like typical jump through platforms that are common in the platforming genre).

-Clearly, this game is not finished, in fact it's pretty much just the "start" of a platformer game.
+Clearly, this game is not finished -- it's pretty much just the "start" of a platformer game.
 There is one level, two enemy types (that cannot be killed in any way), and the player character's movement options are limited.
 There are many different directions the game can be taken in from here, and the backing game engine was built to support a wide variety of options that could be feasibly implemented.